 - A2: Under the BMO, the auditor is appointed by a resolution passed at a general meeting.
-The work of the auditor is to conduct the audit in accordance with Hong Kong Standards on Auditing (HKSAs) issued by the HKICPA, including: - examining, on a test basis, the books and records of the OC; - assessing significant estimates and judgements made by the MC or the professional property manager in the preparation of the financial statements; - assessing whether the annual financial statements are free from material misstatement; and - reporting as to whether the annual financial statements approved by the MC present fairly the financial transactions and financial position of the OC.
+The work of the auditor is to conduct the audit in accordance with HKSAs issued by the HKICPA, including: - examining, on a test basis, the books and records of the OC; - assessing significant estimates and judgements made by the MC or the professional property manager in the preparation of the financial statements; - assessing whether the annual financial statements are free from material misstatement; and - reporting as to whether the annual financial statements approved by the MC give a true and fair view of the financial transactions and financial position of the OC.